-In 2008, at the age of 12, Peter Moore became the youngest ever winner of the BBC Young Musician Competition.
-At the age of 18 he was appointed co-principal trombone of the London Symphony Orchestra and in 2015 joined the prestigious BBC Radio 3 New Generation Artist scheme.
+In 2008, at the age of 12, Peter Moore became the youngest-ever winner of the BBC Young Musician Competition.
+At the age of 18 he was appointed co-principal trombone of the London Symphony Orchestra and in 2015 joined the BBC Radio 3 New Generation Artist scheme.

 Since winning BBC Young Musician, Peter has performed widely in Europe appearing as soloist with the Polish Chamber Orchestra at the Rheingau and Mecklenburg-Vorpommern Festivals in Germany, and at the European trombone festival The Slide Factory in Rotterdam.
 He has given recitals at major venues and festival throughout the UK and toured extensively in Australia and New Zealand.
 In 2010 his recording of the Gregson Concerto with the BBC Concert Orchestra was released by Chandos to critical acclaim.

 Passionate about pushing the boundaries of the trombone and bringing it to a wider audience, in 2015 Peter was appointed an Ambassador for the BBC Ten Pieces project which introduces children of primary and secondary age to classical music.
-He is mentored by Alison Balsom as part of the Royal Philharmonic Society/YCAT Philip Langridge Mentoring Scheme.
+He is a Yamaha International Artist.

 Peter studied with Philip Goodwin at Chetham’s School of Music, and with Ian Bousfield.
 He is a visiting professor at the Royal Academy of Music and was selected for representation by Young Classical Artists Trust (YCAT) in 2014.
 In 2013 he won the Wind Section of the Royal Over-Seas League Competition.